•

 Born in a sugar-growing village in the far-off island in the middle of the Pacific, he was packed off to boarding school across the ocean at the age of just 8.
 Seeing his parents three or fewer times a year, he remained in boarding schools in Fiji and then Australia till he was 15 when he was required to leave school to help support his family.
 Still only 15, he endured the experience of his mother collapsing and dying in front of him.

-He gained a step-mother.
-He was confined in a tuberculosis sanitorium for a year and a half.
+After returning to Australia after victory in Europe had been won, he was confined in a tuberculosis sanitorium for a year and a half.
 And later, he endured the loss of the woman of his life, his wife Meg, followed by 27 years of faithful widowhood.

 Those close to him know that these experiences took their toll on him, but at the same time made him stronger, kinder and wiser.
 In his unique brave way, he treated them as challenges he could overcome.